sushilmohanty/GettingAndCleaningDataAssignment/README.md

 Dependencies

-  The R script assumes you have 'data.table' installed using install.packages("data.table")
+  'data.table' should be installed using install.packages("data.table")

 More Information